radicalappdev/radical-canvatorium/README.md

 # radical-canvatorium

+## Canvatorum - An experimental design lab for spatial computing

 This is the main codebase for the Radical Canvatorium project.
 It uses Nuxt and Vue JS to create labs and benches built with Babylon JS.

 - Labs are used to explore concepts for Spatial Computing, VR, AR, WebXR, etc. Labs will nearly always be intended to be viewed in VR or AR
 - Benches are used to explore simple 3D concepts that may be used in the labs.
 Benches will not have VR or AR support.

+Visit the [project landing](https://vrhermit.com/canvatorium/) page for the latest updates.

 ## Using this project